Anomaly detection

 }

-isAnomaly example (Piano Analytics, formerly AT Internet)
+isAnomaly example (Piano Analytics)

 Replace the content of the Query logic with the following JSON.
 Follow the steps below to adjust the query for your needs.
 If you need further help adjusting the Query logic, follow the documentation on Query logic/.